spess14/trailblazer-colony-14/PERSONALITEMS.md

    - A good way to easily enforce this is to simply parent to the item you want to mimic, and add a custom name and description.
 This makes it easy if we ever change item fills.

 ### Examples
-- **Allowed**: A custom medical webbing for a Paramedic that has a standard medical belt fill.
+- **Allowed**: Custom medical webbing for a Paramedic that has a standard medical belt fill.
-  - This is **disallowed** if any extra items are added to the webbing that are not normally in a belt fill, or if the webbing can take any item that a medical belt cannot normally take.
+  - This is **disallowed** if any extra items are added to the webbing not normally in a belt fill, or if the webbing can take any item that a medical belt cannot normally take.
 - **Allowed**: A custom salvage mask for a Salvager.
 - **Allowed**: A custom engraved gun for a Security Officer.
   - This is **disallowed** if the gun has any extra functionality, such as being able to be used as a melee weapon or having any extra items in it that are not normally available to the job at roundstart.